 OGC API - Features - Part 1: Core and Part 2: Coordinate Reference Systems by Reference are both publicly available.

-OGC API - Common provides those elements shared by most or all of the OGC API standards to ensure consistency across the family.
-The candidate standard will soon be released for public review.
+OGC API - Common specifies those building blocks that are shared by most or all OGC API Standards to ensure consistency across the family.

 Approved Standard